Lt. Gus Mose Blass II (0551550)

 2nd Lt Gus Blass is listed in the 24th Cav Recon After Action reports as a replacement officer on January 31 1945, but he arrived with the squadron a few weeks before.
 In interviews and his book, Gus describes combat in the Battle of the Bulge, which began on December 16 and ended on January 25.
 Aged 19, he was the youngest platoon leader in the 4th Cavalry Group.

-European readers should note that Gus gives temperatures in Farenheit.
+European readers should note that, in his memoir, Gus gives temperatures in Farenheit.
 When he reports conditions never going above 10 degrees, during the Bulge offensive, this means maximum temperatures of minus 12 celsius.
 Feet would sweat in fur-lined boots, then freeze when a trooper was immobile, leading to trench foot which often resulted in lost toes or worse.

 Gus's account brings to life some of the most famous moments in the history books of WW2.
 His platoon were among the first men across the Rhine via the Ludendorff Bridge, at Remagen - which had been unexpectedly captured by the 7th Armored Division when the German plan to blow it up failed.